learn-systemverilog/learn-systemverilog-api/README.md

   - Format: `{"stdout": "..."}`
 - `stderr`: Standard error written by the transpilers.
   - Format: `{"stderr": "..."}`
 - `output`: A JSON encoded string representing the transpiled JavaScript code.
+This means that the transpilation was successful.
   - Format: `var Module = typeof Module !== 'undefined' ?
 Module : {};\n\n// --...`